vikramsoni2/aihub-cookiecutter/README.md

     ├── output/
-    │   ├── models/             <-- Model pickle or model weights stored here │   ├── artifacts/          <-- Serialized artifacts like LabelEncoder, Vectorizer etc │   ├── figures /            <-- All plots and visualizations goes here
-    │   └── results/            <-- If the results needs to be stored for review, save here │
+    │   ├── models/             <-- Model pickle or model weights stored here │   ├── artifacts/          <-- Serialized artifacts like LabelEncoder, Vectorizer etc │   ├── figures/            <-- All plots and visualizations goes here │   └── results/            <-- If the results needs to be stored for review, save here │
     ├── notebooks/              <-- All notebooks and experiments resides here